Pencilfish: Complete Care Guide (Nannostomus spp.)

 That being said, pencil fish luckily have very small mouths and they can’t do a ton of damage, especially if they can’t catch the other fish.
 Some of the best pencil fish tank mates include:

 Because of their ability to be more aggressive, pencil fish are a popular tank mate for South American dwarf cichlids, like Apistogramma.
-Pencil fish can help cichlids be more in the open and there is little need to worry about potential fry being eaten.
+Pencil fish helps cichlids be more in the open and there is little need to worry about potential fry being eaten.

 How Many Should You Get?’

 Pencil fish are social schooling fish and need to be kept in groups of at least 6 or more.
-If you are having intraspecies aggression, then adding more pencil fish to the group may help decrease tensions.
+If you are having intraspecies aggression, then adding more pencil fish to the group helps decrease tensions.

 Food and Diet

 Pencil fish are omnivores but are mostly carnivorous.
-Feeding these aquarium fish can be slightly more challenging than keeping more common tropical fish, but is relatively straightforward.
+Feeding these aquarium fish is slightly more challenging than keeping more common tropical fish, but is relatively straightforward.

 There are two things to consider when feeding your pencil fish.
 One is that they have very small mouths.
 Two is that these fish are unlikely to eat off the bottom of the tank.
 This means that small foods that don’t sink fast are ideal.